+- BP 1009

+- AP 1009.01

+- Curriculum & Instruction Procedure 4008

+- Curriculum Committee Position Paper

+- Curriculum Committee minutes, 10/17/18

-CCCCD Board Policy 1009 CCCCD Administrative Procedure 1009.01 CCCCD Curriculum & Instruction Procedure 4008 Curriculum Committee Position Paper Curriculum Committee Minutes-17Oct2018 Approval Process for New Instructional Programs IV.A.5.
+- LMC Approval Process for New Instructional Programs

+IV.A.5.
 Through its system of board and institutional governance, the institution ensures the appropriate consideration of relevant perspectives; decision-making aligned with expertise and responsibility; and timely action on institutional plans, policies, curricular change, and other key considerations.